Pilot (The Vampire Diaries): Plot

 The episode begins with a couple, Darren Malloy (Steve Belford) and Brooke Fenton (Cindy Busby), driving their car when, suddenly the area fills with thick fog and they hit someone.
 They stop to see if the person is injured, however both of them end up being killed by this person.

-In the small, Virginia town of Mystic Falls, Elena Gilbert (Nina Dobrev) and her brother Jeremy (Steven R. McQueen) cannot come to grips with the fact that their parents had recently died in an crash involving their car driving off the edge of Wickery Bridge and that they are being looked after by their aunt, Jenna (Sara Canning), who acts more like their friend than a parent.
+In the small, Virginia town of Mystic Falls, Elena Gilbert (Nina Dobrev) and her brother Jeremy (Steven R. McQueen) cannot come to grips with the fact that their parents had recently died in a crash involving their car driving off the edge of Wickery Bridge and that they are being looked after by their aunt, Jenna (Sara Canning), who acts more like their friend than a parent.
 Elena becomes emotionally withdrawn after recently breaking up with her boyfriend and former best friend, Matt, while Jeremy turns to drugs to avoid dealing with his own feelings.
 At school, Elena bumps into the mysterious new student, Stefan Salvatore (Paul Wesley), after she had just walked out of the men's restroom.
 The mystery guy attracts Elena's and clearly Caroline's attention.

 Elena goes to the cemetery to visit her parents' grave and write in her diary.
 While writing, a crow appears and refuses to move even when she attempts to scare it away.
 Suddenly, fog begins to cover everything and Elena starts running, dropping her journal.
 She trips, gets hurt, and upon standing up, finds Stefan there.
 While they talk, the smell of blood from Elena's leg seems to cause some changes in Stefan's face who vanishes as Elena lifts her pant leg up to check on the cut.
 He later goes to Elena's house to apologize for vanishing and returns her journal to her.
-He reassures her that he didn't read it, seeing as he wouldn't want anyone reading his.
+He reassures her that he did not read it, seeing as he would not want anyone reading his.
 Moments later, Elena invites Stefan to The Mystic Grill with Matt, Caroline and Bonnie.

 Matt seems upset about his break up with Elena so he talks to Bonnie about it.
 Caroline walks in so Bonnie goes to talk to her.
 They take a seat and wait for Stefan and Elena to arrive.
 Afterwards, Stefan is invited to a campfire party which he agreed to go to if Elena goes to.
 She agreed.

 At the Salvatore house, Zach (Chris William Martin), after seeing the news about the two people who were attacked by an animal, asks Stefan why he came back and why he attacked these people despite his promise not to hurt anyone.
 Stefan denies that he had anything to do with the attack and leaves to attend the campfire party where Elena will be.